aqaPayam/NakhBot/docs/domain/03-attributes.md

 * * User-deleted profile-photo media objects must be permanently deleted from object storage/CDN.
 * Deleted media may be retained only when required for an active report, moderation case, safety case, legal/audit case, or immutable report snapshot.
 * Retained evidence media must not remain available through normal user-facing profile URLs.

+Validation statuses:

+* pending
+* valid
+* rejected
+* failed

+Rules:

+* `mime_type` must be one of the accepted MVP image formats after validation/conversion.
+* `file_size` stores the original uploaded file size.
+* `image_width` and `image_height` store detected image dimensions after decoding.
+* `content_hash` may be used to detect exact duplicate uploads.
+* `normalized_image_hash` may be used to detect visually duplicate uploads after normalization.
+* A rejected or failed MediaAsset must not become a visible ProfilePhoto.
+* A MediaAsset is not enough to make a photo visible; required PhotoVariant records must also exist.

 ### ProfilePhoto